Now you can quantify your cat’s comings and goings too

 SureFlap says it will expand availability to the US and six other markets later this year.

 Pets either need to be microchipped or else wear a collar with an RFID tag for the door’s features to function.
-Another general advantage of a microchipped pet door is to prevent neighborhood animals sneak into your house via the cat flap and snaffling your pet’s food.
+Another general advantage of a microchipped pet door is to prevent neighborhood animals sneaking into your house via the cat flap and snaffling your pet’s food.

 0